Measuring time in a timeless universe: Abstract

 \section{Abstract}

-Physical systems are typically assumed to evolve relative to an external real-valued time parameter.
-This seemingly innocent assumption is problematic because the time parameter is not physical.
-For instance, it is not an observable of any physical system.
-In quantum theory, this problem is solved by a construction due to Page \& Wootters (1984), in which the universe is in a stationary state so that the external time parameter is irrelevant.
-Instead, a subsystem of the Page–Wootters universe will `evolve' according to the Schrödinger equation because it is entangled with another system, aptly called a `clock'.
-It is often assumed necessary for the clock to be a dynamically isolated system, as this is one of the assumptions that Page \& Wootters make in their original formulation.
-This apparently prevents the clock from being measured, as a measurement would require it to interact with another system.
-In this work, we show that isolation is a sufficient but not necessary condition, allowing clock time to be measured.
+Physical systems are usually assumed to evolve relative to an external time parameter, which is problematic because in quantum theory that parameter is not a physical observable.
+Page \& Wootters (1984) solved this by proposing that the universe is in a stationary state, eliminating the need for the external time parameter.
+Instead, their model contains an isolated subsystem, a ‘clock’, with which other subsystems are entangled, making the latter appear to evolve relative to different states of the clock.
+While this resolves the problem of the time parameter, the assumption that the clock is isolated prevents it from being measured, as this requires an interaction with another system.
+We prove that the clock can be measured while preserving the core features of the Page-Wootters construction.
 We also discuss clock synchronisation.